-This cookie recipe, a favorite of ours since we can remember, is from a cookie recipe handed down from Gigi, (our grandmother and great-grandmother, who was an amazing cook in her day)!
-When we would go visiting Grandmom’s friends on summer afternoons, she always brought these treats to go along with their highballs and we can totally see why they were so popular!
+This old-fashioned date bars, a favorite of ours since we can remember, is from a cookie recipe handed down from Gigi, (our grandmother and great-grandmother, who was an amazing cook in her day)!
+When we would go visiting Gigi’s friends on summer afternoons, she always brought these treats to go along with their highballs and we can totally see why they were so popular!
 We were not given highballs, but we still loved the cookies!
 We love dates, nuts and oats, so they make us really happy!
-We made them a few weeks ago and once again, realized why I love them so much.
-The oatmeal crust with the gooey brown sugar-date topping can satisfy any sweet tooth, but they are not too sweet either!
-We have a “no wheat no dairy” option for these oat-date bars.
-And, they are great for breakfast too.
+We made them a few weeks ago and once again, realized why we love them so much.
+The oatmeal crust with the gooey brown sugar-date filling can satisfy any sweet tooth, but they are not too sweet either!
+We have a “no wheat no dairy” option for these oat-date bars and they are great for breakfast too.

 Waioli Date Bars

 - 1 1/8 cups all-purpose flour or substitute a 1:1 gluten-free baking flour

 - 1/2 teaspoon salt

 - 3/4 cup toasted walnuts and or pecans, chopped *optional, but highly recommended!

 - 1 cup melted butter or use a dairy-free substitute such as Earth Balance

 - 1 tablespoon flour or 1:1 gluten-free baking flour

 - Grease or spray an 8-inch square baking pan.
 Preheat oven to 350⁰ F.

 - Place flour, baking powder, salt, nuts, and oats in a mixing bowl and mix well with a fork or wooden spoon.